yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 as the key to a keyed-MAC algorithm such as "HS256".
 In particular, passwords should only be used to perform key encryption, rather than content encryption, as described in Section 4.8 of {{RFC7518}}.
-Note that even when use for key encryption, password-based encryption is still subject to brute-force attacks.
+Note that even when used for key encryption, password-based encryption is still subject to brute-force attacks.

 ## Avoid Length-Dependent Encryption Inputs